Parker Variant Review – Great Affordable Adjustable Option

 After using the Rex, I thought it wasn’t going to be fair to use and review the Parker Variant after such a good experience.

 How could it match the Rex Ambassador was my thoughts?
-Nonetheless, the experience, as you’ll read were –it didn’t need to –it’s a very good adjustable in its own rights for a certain type of user with their own particular needs.
+Nonetheless, the experience, as you’ll read, was –it didn’t need to –it’s a very good adjustable in its own rights for a certain type of user with their own particular needs.

 Note – If any comparison were made with the Parker Variant, then I would suggest comparing it with the Merkur Progress.
 There are some close similarities between these, and the differences should offer user aspects of each that they would prefer and another person might not.